os-dave/YouTube-Transcript-Copier/README.md

    - Create a new script (+ tab)
    - Copy and paste the entire [youtubeTranscriptCopier.js](youtubeTranscriptCopier.js) script
    - Save (Ctrl+S or File → Save)
+   - Refresh any YouTube page you currently have open

 ## Usage